clarawappling/pokemon/README.md

+# Franks app
+An app made 100% for the enjoyment of my 5 year old pokemon-obsessed son.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.